ToluPaul/Andriod_app_market/README.md

 This repository contains a jupyter notebook python file that illustrates a step by step findings as to what category of applications are the most downloaded.
 The data derived was from Google Play where numerous of applications are made public for users interested in such products

-Without using a trash application, the data was cleaned from unwanted iterations that could make our analysis impared
+Without using a trash application, the data was cleaned from unwanted iterations that could make our analysis impared.

+The analysis involved figuring out the distribution of apps rating and how users reacted to the size and price of an application